midnit3Z0mbi3/WikiLeaker/README.md

 ## Install

-To install run the following command:
+To install the standalone version run the following command:

 `bash setup.sh`